ourPLCC/CCSCNE-2025/PRE-WORKSHOP.md

     - Selecting `Fork` and then `Create fork`.

-4. Create and start a codespace for your fork by selecting `Code` -> `Codespaces` -> `Create codespace on main`.
+4. Create and start a codespace for your fork by selecting the big green `Code` button -> `Codespaces` -> `Create codespace on main`.

 5. Wait for GitHub to build your codespace.
 It may take several minutes.
-   The next time you can reuse the codespace, and so connecting to it will be much faster.
+   Next time you can reuse the codespace, and so connecting to it will be much faster.

 5. Test the codespace by trying each of the following commands in the codespace's terminal.
    For each you should see a version number and no errors.